-My new book, THE BLACK FOX OF BECKHAM, will be available January 2019 and available through Amazon, Barnes & Noble, and most other booksellers.
+My book, THE BLACK FOX OF BECKHAM is available through Amazon, Barnes & Noble, and most other on-line booksellers.

 A black fox, a Roma gypsy widow, and a fourteen-year-old girl on the autism spectrum discover and befriend one another in the village of Beckham where fox hunting has been a way of life for centuries.
 The three improbable friends learn that being different doesn’t leave you powerless as they prepare to challenge a sport they believe is senseless and cruel.
 THE BLACK FOX OF BECKHAM is a tale for young adult readers about reckless superstitions fueled by prejudice, a desire to win at any cost, and how the bonds of friendship forged by this marginalized trio, together with a little help from a shapeshifting Badger called Benton, empower them to take a stand that puts them at odds with family and community.

-…And, don’t forget to read, A YORKIE’S TALE: LESSONS FROM A LIFE WELL LIVED.
+…And, don’t forget to enjoy, A YORKIE’S TALE: LESSONS FROM A LIFE WELL LIVED.

 “In this charming spiritual adventure, author and former pastor David L. Heaney uses the adventurous journey of a dog, a rat, and a parrot to impart important truths about the nature of life and the inevitability of death.”

 Heaney offers wisdom, poetry, and humor in his narrative.
 His distinctive animal characters—pictured in Tatu’s expressive watercolors—will resonate with middle grade readers.